xtianus/yadaframework/YadaDocs/src/internationalization.rst

 The above adds a filter to the Spring servlet engine.
 It is not needed when using YadaSecurity because the same is already done in ``net.yadaframework.security.SecurityWebApplicationInitializer``.

+.. hint:: The "language in the path" functionality is implemented in YadaLocalePathVariableFilter, YadaLocalePathChangeInterceptor, YadaLocalePathLinkBuilder

 Application configuration
 -------------------------